For most car owners, the AC system is a complete mystery. You press the button and are met with a refreshing gust of icy air.

 Step 3: Receiver/Dryer

-What’s the motivation for removing moisture?
+What’s the impetus for eliminating excessive moisture?

-Next is the reduced-pressure segment.
+Next is the low-pressure portion.

 The Low-Pressure Side